wso2/docs-choreo-dev/en/docs/develop-components/develop-a-webhook.md

     4. Click **Create**.
        This creates the organization and opens the **Project Home** page of the default project created for you.

- - Fork the [Choreo examples repository](https://github.com/wso2/choreo-examples), which contains the sample integration for this guide.
+ - Fork the [Choreo aamples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.

 ## Step 1: Create a Webhook component